Ten new LARs join Joint Munitions Command’s workforce

-Ten members of the Joint Munitions Command’s workforce recently learned the ins and outs before embarking on roles as logistics assistance representatives.
+Ten Joint Munitions Command employees recently learned the ins and outs before embarking on roles as logistics assistance representatives.

+LARs serve as JMC liaisons to operational and tactical units.
+Their responsibilities encompass supporting Army Materiel Command, JMC, and Army Field Support Brigade and Battalion priorities, resolving logistics challenges, and providing actionable intelligence and relevant reports.

+“You are the absolute experts when it comes to ammunition,” said Nate Hawley, who is the director of the Munitions and Logistics Readiness Center for JMC.
+“What you do every day makes an impact.”

 |Date Taken: